JustinDFuller/justindfuller.com/story/2022-09-18_the_philosophy_of_trees.md

 If only I could have known what that fateful advice would bring about, I could have thanked the man, turned around my mother’s old station wagon, and driven back east.
 As it stands, I was overcome with no such foresight and set out in earnest search of my host.

-Despite the distance of only a few miles, it took several hours to find my destination.
+Even though the distance was but a few miles, it took several hours to find my destination.
 The roads at this point were merely dirt and gravel, if that.
 On one occasion I became so tired of driving that I pulled the car over to what one might call the side of the road.
 Fetching my binoculars, pencils, and notebook, I attempted to find some recuperation in my profession.
 Unfortunately, there was nothing in sight except common Mimus Polyglottos.
 However, I knew that a bit of rest would do wonders for my aching legs, so I resigned myself to illustrating the diving form of these common and brilliant creatures.

 Once complete, I found my feet and legs rejuvenated and ready to continue the journey.
 It also reminded me of the simple beauty that I often overlook in everyday things.
 One with my experience and reputation might not incline to focus on something so familiar as Mimus Polyglottos, but the exercise revealed several things about the creatures I never before noticed.
 I took a note to publish a few thoughts about this in the university’s publication upon my return; a thought that would soon cease to be of any importance.

-<h2>II</h2>
+## II

 I arrived at my unexpecting host just as the sun fell below the trees.
 Finding the property surprisingly without a gate and unprotected by hounds, I parked a reasonable distance away.
 If the recluse should warn me off with a shotgun I would be safe, but if he watched my approach, he would hopefully see my friendly and hopeful demeanor.
 Just to be safe, I gave the horn a few taps and shouted a greeting.

-Despite the unusual hour for callers and my unexpected visit, my host opened his door, greeting me with warranted apprehension, but without aggression.
+Given the unusual hour for callers and my unexpected visit, I was surprised when my host opened his door.
+He greeted me with warranted apprehension, but without aggression.
 My assumption about a mountain recluse led me to expect a gruff and standoffish eccentric; I quickly realized my mistake.
 The gentleman who greeted me was of similar age and stature as myself.
 He was well-groomed and his manner of dress was oddly formal for the setting.
 I, without forsaking the safety of my vehicle, while he remained within a calculated distance of the door, began to explain this abnormal visit.

 “Hello, I am calling after a doctor Miles Thales.
 Might that be you?”

-<h2>III</h2>
+## III

 Allow me to assure you: I was equally surprised at the following events as you will surely be.
 To be perfectly forthcoming, I had spent the drive fortifying my mind to the possibility that I would sleep the night in the cold back seat of this station wagon.
 Instead, and to my great delight, I was, within a few minutes, reclining in a comfortable chair by a low-crackling fireplace.
 A steaming cup of tea placed in my hands by a host that shew no signs of reclusivity nor eccentricism.
 Indeed, all evidence pointed to the contrary.
 The room I found myself in was undoubtedly equipped for entertaining.
 Furnished with comfortable arm chairs and even a <i>fauteuil</i>, encircling a warm fireplace, there was no doubt that I sat in a gathering space.
 But for what mysterious or scholarly pursuits, I could not say.